getgauge/test-data-spike/README.md

 ![Start](images/start.png)

-* Add the entities to the corresponding section along with its partitions.
+* Add the test elements to the corresponding section along with its partitions.
 The sample partition is present in `sample/partition` file.

 ![Partition](images/partition.png)